General Information

 Sidewalk of a tied-arch bridge

-The sidewalk is connected to the suspenders and the tie beam by a steel frame, as shown in the schematic three-dimensional views in figure 7.
+The sidewalk is connected to the suspenders and the tie by a steel frame, as shown in the schematic three-dimensional views in figure 7.

 Three-dimensional views.